giantswarm/giantswarm-mysql-archiver/README.md

 # MySQL Archiver/Backupper for Docker and Giant Swarm

-This tool allows you to periodically dump a MySQL database and store the dump to Amazon AWS S3. it is part of a larger tutorial:
+This tool allows you to periodically dump a MySQL database and store the dump to Amazon AWS S3.
+It is part of a larger tutorial:

 [MySQL with Backups on Giant Swarm](http://docs.giantswarm.io/guides/mysql-backup/)